Deposit Methods That Are Legal For Online Betting

 BetOnline Sportsbook - Bonuses Up To $1,000 On Each Deposit

 BetOnline uses proprietary software to offer gambling of all types, from casino games to horse racing bets to bingo.
-American customers can use many varieties of VISA and American Express cards to deposit into BetOnline - a site that claims a "high success rate" for USA players with those methods.
+American customers can use many varieties of VISA and Mastercard cards to deposit into BetOnline - a site that claims a "high success rate" for USA players banking with those methods.
 Other deposit options at BetOnline include money orders, bank wires, and payment by courier using a cashier's check.
-Also worth noting, if you achieve VIP status, this sportsbook will unlock MasterCard as a deposit method which is very hard to find!
+Also worth noting: if you achieve VIP status, this sportsbook will unlock American Express as a deposit method, which is very hard to find elsewhere in the industry!

 Bovada Sportsbook - Easy To Use Deposit Methods Plus High Acceptance Of Cards

 Bovada is the North American-facing arm of the mega-popular online gaming platform Bodog.
-When Bodog pulled out of the USA and Canadian markets after the UIGEA, they opened Bovada to do business with customers in a way that is legal, even by the strict regulations of the UIGEA.
-Any deposit method you can use at Bodog is available at Bovada, gliving USA gamblers plenty of options when it's time to fund their account.
+When Bodog pulled out of the USA and Canadian markets after the UIGEA went into effect, they opened Bovada to do business with customers in a way that is legal, even by the strict regulations of the UIGEA.
+However, due to the UIGEA, the deposit options – while common avenues for most bettors – are more limited than at non-US books.

 - LEGAL SPORTSBOOK